Saturday, 14 February 2026

 "What did you say!"

-"It's either a cave entrance, an old abandoned mine shaft or something like that.
-We could be rich!.
+"It's either a cave entrance, an old abandoned mine shaft or the sneaky back exit of something big the other side of the mountain.
+We could be rich, probably not, but we can hope.
 The entrance is all overgrown, about 8 feet high, with a gradual slope going down and then flat.
 I suppose there could be better, well-used entrances somewhere else.
-It was only because some Tarnak berries were growing through the other plants, and I bent down to pick them, that I found it.
+It was only because I saw some Tarnak berries that were growing through the other plants, and I bent down to pick them, that I found it.
 It's not far from here, come and have a look.
 If nothing else, we should be dry tonight."

 "Unless it's already got something living in it."

 "It would be best if we let them do their job of hiding the entrance and just squeeze past them without disturbance, if we can.
-We may want to come back here, and the less visible it is, the better."
+We may want to come back here at another time, and the less visible the entrance is, the better."

 "Ya, that's true.
 But, I want to get in there now".